wildfly/quickstart/helloworld-mdb/README.md

 -------------------------

-Instructions for starting the server vary slightly depending upon whether you are using the community release (AS7) or the platform release (EAP6).
+Instructions for starting the server vary slightly depending upon whether you are using the community release (JBoss AS 7) or the platform release (JBoss Enterprise Application Platform 6).

-For AS7
+For JBoss AS 7:

     On Linux run: $JBOSS_HOME/bin/standalone.sh -c standalone-full.xml

     On Windows run: $JBOSS_HOME/bin/standalone.bat -c standalone-full.xml

-For EAP6
+For JBoss Enterprise Application Platform 6:

     On Linux run: $JBOSS_HOME/bin/standalone.sh